springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 Howto: build DRM/MESA/GSTREAMER/KMSCUBE/QT5/MYTHTV with VC4,  without X11 for RPi3/4
 aka VC4-NOX-KIT

-This guide was made for Debian aarch64 / arm64, adjust to your os as needed,
+This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH as needed,

 For Example, for Raspbian,
 Change: